Mohammadjamiu/tahugo_updated/content/how-to-tech/where-is-the-best-place-to-put-the-script-tag.md

 For example, let say your script contain scripts that allow for the dynamic functionality of the menu bar and other user authentication, you might consider placing the script at the bottom.

-Because as soon as a webpage load, the menubar is not the first thing the user will interact with, but rather it is the content that is displayed.
+Because as soon as a webpage load, the menu bar is not the first thing the user will interact with, but rather it is the content that is displayed.

-### 3/ Using the defer attribute to defer scripts
+### 3/ Using the `defer` attribute to defer scripts

 Another approach, if you want to place a script in the `<head>` section of an HTML document, is to use the `defer` keyword.